Congratulations! You have a new sewing machine, but now what do you do? Here are 4 things that I recommend you do after you get your new machine.

 I wanted to take a minute and talk a little bit about some things to keep in mind if you get a new Sewing Machine.

-Until I started sewing with my Bernina 710 this Spring I had been sewing on the same sewing machine for 12 years.
-So I know that this is not a regular occurrence for most of us.
+Until I started sewing with my Bernina 710 I had been sewing on the same sewing machine for 12 years.
+I know that getting a new Sewing Machine is not a regular occurrence for most of us (It’s not for me).
 For those of you shopping for a sewing machine or who just purchased a new one (who hoo congrats!!)
 I thought I’d share a few tips that I’ve learned along the way.

 Last year I wrote a “How to Pick a Sewing Machine” blog post.
 As this is the most frequent question that I get on my blog.
 I hope that it addressed some of the questions that you may have as you are shopping for a new machine.